ocean-onion/BDCraft-maybe/docs/economy/villager.md

 **Distribution & Spawning:**
 - Spawns naturally in Minecraft villages (45% chance)
 - Spawns automatically when a player creates a BD Market
-- Admin villages: Every third village can have a dealer

 **Trades:**
 - Regular BD Seeds: 5 seeds for 1 emerald